Gong Hyo-jin: 2009–2014: Mainstream popularity

 In 2013 Gong starred in the comedy film, Boomerang Family, adapted from Cheon Myung-kwan's novel Aging Family about a grown-up trio of siblings who embark on a series of misadventures after they move back into their mother's home.
 Gong said she felt catharsis from her character's constant cursing, and pleasure from acting in an ensemble whose actors share great chemistry with each other.
 Veteran actress Youn Yuh-jung said that the role of a twice-divorced single mother was perfect for her that she couldn't imagine anyone else playing it.

 The Hong sisters cast her again in their next series Master's Sun, a romantic comedy with horror elements.
 Costar So Ji-sub praised Gong as "the best Korean actress currently working in romantic comedy."
 The drama series was a commercial hit, and it renewed So and Gong's domestic and international popularity.

-In 2014, Gong starred as a psychiatrist who falls for a mystery novelist with schizophrenia (played by Jo In-sung) in the medical-melodrama series It's Okay, That's Love.
+In 2014, Gong starred as a psychiatrist who falls for a mystery novelist with schizophrenia (played by Zo In-sung) in the medical-melodrama series It's Okay, That's Love.
 She said she chose the project because of screenwriter Noh Hee-kyung, who had also written a drama Gong appeared in a decade ago, Wonderful Days.
 Despite lackluster ratings, It's Okay, That's Love ranked third on the year-end Content Power Index and received praise for addressing the discrimination and social stigma attached to people with mental health issues and other minorities.